jpmorganchase/modular/docs/commands/test.md

 ### Modular-specific options

-`--jest`: Bypass Modular selective behaviour and flags, and send all provided flags and options directly to the Jest process with Modular configuration.
+`--bypass`: Bypass Modular selective behaviour and flags, and send all provided flags and options directly to the Jest process with Modular configuration.
 Useful when running `modular test` from IntelliJ.